 How to Hydrate Your Skin Naturally

-Poor hydration can cause migraines, poor bowel health, fatigue, and even a dry mouth.
+Poor hydration can cause migraines, improper bowel health, fatigue, and even a dry mouth.
 The skin also takes a hit when it is not adequately moisturized.
 Scientific research shows that there is a direct correlation between healthy skin and our self-esteem and mental health.

 How your skin looks determines how you and other people perceive you.
 Your should include methods and products that help keep your skin hydrated even in your senior years.